-I am a post-doctoral researcher in Computational Social Science at the Institute of Public Administration at the Faculty of Governance and Global Affairs at Leiden University, Netherlands.
-I hold a DPhil (PhD) in Politics from the University of Oxford, United Kingdom.
-Before my DPhil, I earned an MA (1st) in Political Science and a BA (2:1) in Public Administration, both from the Universidad de Chile.
+I am a post-doctoral researcher in Computational Social Science at the Institute of Public Administration, Faculty of Governance and Global Affairs, Leiden University, the Netherlands.
+I hold a DPhil (PhD) in Politics from the University of Oxford, UK, and prior to that, I completed an MA (1st) in Political Science and a BA (2:1) in Government at the Universidad de Chile.

-During my post-doctorate, I will be working on a research project funded by the Dutch Research Council (NWO) related to automated text analysis of investment data to study the effects of governance on sustainable investments.
-Specifically, I will employ Natural Language Processing (NLP) and text-as-data techniques to find patterns and topics within big text data.
-In addition, I will teach the Institutions of Governance and Development course at Leiden University College.
+During my current postdoctoral appointment, I am mainly contributing to an NWO-funded project on automated text analysis of investment data, investigating how governance structures shape sustainable investments.
+Specifically, I use Natural Language Processing (NLP) and text-as-data methods to identify patterns and topics within large-scale textual corpora.
+In addition, I teach the Institutions of Governance and Development course at Leiden University College.

 DPhil (PhD) in Politics, 2019-2023